AdaCore/gnatcoverage/qualification/qm/plans/Introduction/content.rst

 The environment in which GNATcoverage is qualified.

-.. rubric:: Report

-A file containing the GNATcoverage output.

 .. rubric:: Test

 A part of a testcase which exercises functional code in a precise manner, aimed at obtaining precise expected coverage results.